-It is possible that Personalised Medicine improves the prognosis and clinical outcomes of many diseases in future, and that this has a significant impact on longevity.
-The consequences of increasing life expectancy on some forms of insurance and on social security systems are well researched, but Personalised Medicine has the potential of resulting in a step change in longevity with potential far-reaching negative consequences for certain books of insurance business, such as annuity business.
-On the other hand, many other classes of Life and Health insurance may benefit greatly from lower morbidity and mortality arising from the successful implementation of Personalised Medicine, provided of course that there aren't adverse changes in lapse experience, and this means that Personalised Medicine may well create opportunities in these parts of the insurance industry.
+It is possible that personalised medicine improves the prognosis and clinical outcomes of many diseases in future, and that this has a significant impact on longevity.
+The consequences of increasing life expectancy on some forms of insurance and on social security systems are well researched, but personalised medicine has the potential of resulting in a step change in longevity with potential far-reaching negative consequences for certain books of insurance business, such as annuity business.
+On the other hand, many other classes of Life and Health insurance may benefit greatly from lower morbidity and mortality arising from the successful implementation of Personalised Medicine, provided of course that there aren't adverse changes in lapse experience.